-Having a baby and taking him home is something all mums and dads look forward to, whether they are first time parents or not.
+Having a baby and taking him home is something all mums and dads look forward to, whether they are first-time parents or not.

 So it can be really frightening and overwhelming for parents if they need to leave their newborn in the NICU (Neonatal Intensive Care Unit) instead.

-But it doesn’t have to be this scary if you understand the NICU and what happens in there — which is what you will learn in this article.
+But it doesn’t have to be this scary if you understand the NICU and what happens there — which is what you will learn in this article.

-What is an NICU?
+What is NICU?

-The NICU is an intensive care unit especially designed for the tiniest of patients who need special care.
+The NICU is an intensive care unit specially designed for the tiniest of patients who need special care.
 It contains equipment designed for this purpose and is manned by staff specially trained in neonatal care — so you can rest assured that your infant will get only the very best of care.

 A hospital’s NICU is very different from a regular baby nursery.
 If you take a tour of a NICU unit, you’ll notice that the babies there are often smaller and quieter than their regular nursery counterparts.

 Some might be inside incubators while others might be lying in cots under heat lamps to help regulate their body temperatures.